Milton Keynes and North Bucks

 • Bull 33 Tickford Street Newport Pagnell MK16 9AE Telephone07399 746778

 Solid traditional English pub on Tickford Street on the way from the Town Centre to the former Aston Martin works, now only a repair shop for the marque.
 Cosy, half-timbered saloon bar, basic public bar and a pool room comprise the pub.
 Four handpumps, but usually only one or two in use - from a rotating list of six "popular" ales, with occasional extras.
 Accommodation offered, which is popular with visitors.
-Breakfast offered from 8am weekdays and 10-2pm at weekends.
 Roast dinners noon-3pm on Sundays.
 Pictures of old Newport Pagnell and memorabilia of the Beeching-axed Wolverton to Newport Pagnell railway adorn the saloon bar.
 Friendly bar staff, proud of the range and quality of their real ales.

 • Cannon 50 High Street Newport Pagnell MK16 8AQ Telephone(01908) 211495